jmselk/beersmith2-docker/README.md

 # beersmith2-docker
 Running Beersmith 2 using Docker for non supported OSs

+Right now, this is primarily ready for Linux OSs and hasn't been tested anywhere other than Fedora 28

 # Prerequisites
  * Docker installed
  * Latest version of beersmith 2 downloaded